maarlab-rethinking/postgres-containers/README.md

   disabled due to the lack of official Citus packages for this architecture.
 - Ship with **build attestations**, such as Software Bills of Materials (SBOMs) and provenance metadata.
-- Are published in the [CloudNativePG GitHub Container Registry](https://github.com/cloudnative-pg/postgres-containers/pkgs/container/postgresql).
+- Are published in the [Maarlab-Rethinking GitHub Container Registry](https://github.com/maarlab-rethinking/postgres-containers/pkgs/container/postgresql).
 - Are **automatically rebuilt every week** (on Mondays) to remain up to date with the latest upstream security and bug fixes.